ByronChen12138/AURORAE_Home/team/index.md

 {% include section.html background="images/background.jpg" dark=true %}

-We work with a wide range of outstanding groups from around the world, and we're always on the lookout for new and unique perspectives.
-We want to push the frontier of photonic quantum information and train a new generation of researchers and engineers.
+We are now actively looking for self-motivated PhD students who are interested in software engineering research, especially in program analysis, test generation, and mobile computing.
+We value student supervision as an important mission and will work closely with you if you become our student.
+Please send us your CV and a copy of your transcript to us via email if you are interested.

-{% include button.html icon="fa-solid fa-handshake-angle" text="Join the Team" link="join" style="button" %}
+{% include button.html icon="fa-solid fa-handshake-angle" text="Join the Team" link="contact" style="button" %}

 {% include section.html %}